 Departure days of the tour

-The tour to Andalusia & Mediterranean Coast includes:
+Escorted Tour to Andalusia & Mediterranean Coast (10 days) from Madrid includes:

 Transfer to hotel in Madrid / City tour in Madrid, Poblet, Barcelona, Valencia, Granada (Alhambra Palace & Generalife Gardens), Seville and Cordoba / Boat along the Guadalquivir River in Seville / English speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast / Evening transfer to Debod Temple and Plaza de Espana – Gran Via in Madrid, Plaza de Oriente in Madrid, Ramblas and Plaza de Catalunya in Barcelona, Bullring square in Valencia, Albaicin in Granada, Historic center of Seville / Ticket admission to Las Ventas bullring in Madrid, Poblet Monastery, Poble Espanyol in Barcelona, Alhambra Palace in Granada, Great Mosque-Cathedral and ancient synagogue of Cordoba, Venta Bolero windmill in Consuegra / Train to Montserrat, Caravaca de la Cruz / Travel insurance.

 |PRICE PER PERSON IN EUROS (SEASON 2022 – 2023)|